gootga/MIXTUM/README.md

 ### Graphical user interface

 A GUI has been developed with Qt's `PySide6` library.
-Please run it with the following command:
+Please, download it and run the executable, or get the source code and run it with the following command:

     python mixtum_gui.py